The Verbytsky Case Is on Hold: UA.NEWS Calls on the Verkhovna Rada Committee on Law Enforcement to Intervene in the “Silence” of NABU and the SAP

 The court upheld the NACP’s position

 A key factor in the case was the decision of the Kyiv District Administrative Court dated February 25, 2026 (Case No. 320/749/25).
 The court fully dismissed Verbytskyi’s lawsuit against the NACP, confirming the validity of the agency’s conclusions regarding signs of illicit enrichment.
-As a reminder, back in July 2024, the NACP officially submitted a substantiated conclusion to the NABU regarding the inconsistency between the prosecutor’s lifestyle and his official income.
+As a reminder, back in July 2024, the NACP officially submitted a substantiated conclusion to the NABU regarding the discrepancy between the prosecutor’s lifestyle and his official income.

 A Trail of Luxury